simrat12/portia-sdk-python/README.md

 ### E2E example with open source tools
 This example is meant to get you familiar with a few of our core abstractions:
 - A `Plan` is the set of steps an LLM thinks it should take in order to respond to a user prompt.
-They immutable, structured and human-readable.
+They are immutable, structured and human-readable.
 - A `Workflow` is a unique instantiation of a `Plan`.
 The purpose of a `Workflow` is to capture the state of a unique plan run at every step in an auditable way.
 - A `Runner` is the main orchestrator of plan generation.
 It is also capable of workflow creation, execution, pausing and resumption.